 He is active in many industry technical associations and is a member of the Board of Trustees of ASM International.
 He is co-inventor on ten foundry and/or heat treat related patents.
 In 2008 John was honored to be named an Adjunct Professor to the Materials Science and Engineering Dept. at the University of Michigan where he is the FEF Key Professor.
 John and his wife, Nancy, split their time between their homes in Ann Arbor, Michigan and Leadville, Colorado and the far-flung locations of their children and grandchildren.

-Steve leads the sales and marketing efforts at Applied Process, helping customers optimize their products by applying his diverse background in heat treatment, engineering and metals manufacturing.
+Steve currently leads the new business development efforts at Applied Process where he focuses on helping customers optimize their products by applying his diverse background in heat treatment, engineering, metals manufacturing and foundry operations.
 Throughout his career he has focused on using data, science and experience to solve complex problems to minimize risk and accelerate product development.

-Steve has had a long relationship with Applied Process as a customer, supplier and employee.
-Prior to his current role he was Vice President and Plant Manager of the Oshkosh, WI facility.
-He is a three-time graduate of the University of Wisconsin and holds B.S. and M.S Degrees in Materials Engineering and an MBA.
+Steve has had a long relationship with Applied Process dating back to 1994 as a customer, supplier and employee.
+Prior to his current role he was Vice President and Plant Manager of the Oshkosh, WI facility and most recently Vice President of Sales.
+He is a three-time graduate of the University of Wisconsin and holds B.S. and M.S Degrees in Materials Engineering and an Executive MBA.